raspberrypilearning/ghostbusters/en/step_3.md

 [[[generic-scratch-backdrop-from-library]]]

-+ Add code to your ghost, so that when you click the flag it appears and disappears forever.
++ Add code to your ghost so that when you click the flag it appears and disappears forever.
 Test and save your project.

 [[[generic-scratch-saving]]]

 --- hints ---
 --- hint ---
 Once the __green flag is clicked__, you'll need to make your ghost __hide for 1 second__ and then __show for 1 second__.
-It will need to repeat this __forever__.
+It will need to do this __forever__.
 --- /hint ---
 --- hint ---
 Here are the code blocks you'll need:
 ![screenshot](images/ghost-appear-blocks.png)
 --- /hint ---
 --- hint ---
-Here's how your code should look:
+This is what your code should look like:
 ![screenshot](images/ghost-appear-code.png)
 --- /hint ---
 --- /hints ---